This post may contain affiliate links. Please read our disclosure policy.

-How Do I Make Roasted Red Pepper Soup?
+How To Make Roasted Red Pepper Soup

 The easiest way to roast peppers is to do it in the oven.
 Cover a large baking sheet with foil.
 Slice the peppers in half, remove the stems and seeds.
 Then flatten them as much as possible.